 About the training program

 The program includes courses in classical and quantum physics, mathematics, computer science, and engineering disciplines.
-Students learn experimental research methods, modeling, and analysis of physical processes.
-Significant attention is placed on the development of new materials, optoelectronics, nanotechnology, and energy systems.
-Graduates acquire the skills necessary to work in scientific, research, and manufacturing organizations, and they can also continue their education in master's programs.
-Prepares specialists capable of solving complex problems at the intersection of science and technology.
+Students master methods of experimental research, modeling, and analysis of physical processes.
+Attention is given to the development of new materials, optoelectronics, nanotechnologies, and energy systems.
+The field trains specialists capable of solving complex problems at the intersection of science and engineering.
+Profiles: Physical and Biomedical Electronics, Semiconductor Photonics and Nanoelectronics, Physics and Nanotechnologies of Smart Materials

 What do graduates do?

-Graduates are enabled to successfully integrate into R&D centers of leading high-tech companies or use their education as a stepping stone for further academic development, such as pursuing a specialized postgraduate program.
-The competencies acquired in the fields of physics, electronics, and biology will allow them to participate in the development of innovative technologies in industry, design of electronic systems, including biomedical systems, and the development of new diagnostic devices, as well as their maintenance and operation.
-Jobs:
+Graduates have a strong fundamental preparation and at the same time a fairly broad professional horizon.
+This will allow them to successfully integrate into the R&D centers of leading high-tech companies or use their education as a stepping stone to further academic development - specialized postgraduate studies.
+The acquired competencies in the fields of physics, electronics, and biology will allow participation in the development of innovative technologies in industry, the design of electronic systems, including biomedical ones, the development of new diagnostic devices, their maintenance, and operation.
+Professions: • physics engineer • electronics engineer • research engineer • technology engineer